Get all the latest data for Antioquia

 How do I confirm there are no liens in Antioquia right now?

-The standard way to confirm there are no liens or encumbrances on a property in Antioquia is to pull a current Certificado de Tradicion y Libertad from the ORIP, which lists all registered mortgages, attachments, and legal annotations affecting the property.
+The standard way to confirm there are no liens in Antioquia is to read the current Certificado de Tradición y Libertad and ask a lawyer to explain every annotation.

 How do I check zoning and permitted use in Antioquia right now?